System Design Space

 Letting teams use inconsistent span and tag naming without a shared observability contract.

-Treating tracing as a standalone tool instead of part of the incident-management workflow.
+Keeping tracing as a just-in-case standalone tool instead of part of the incident-management workflow: it then gets used only occasionally and turns up empty at the moment it matters.

 References